The Power of Prayer

 Initially, I didn’t see it as a big surprise.
 Because I already knew that the amount of time I spend in prayer influences my life greatly.

 However, out of curiosity, I decided to do a study on prayer and discovered just how important and mighty it is.
-Here are 5 reasons how the power of prayer can improve your life.
+Here are 5 reasons why the power of prayer can improve your life.

 This post contains affiliate links.
 If you use any of these links to buy a product, I’ll earn a small commission at no additional cost to you.
 This helps me to work in Ministry full-time and cover the expenses of this blog.